ElwinKardux/Time-SeriesEfficientReturns/README.md

 # Time-Series Efficient Returns
-Exploiting Inter- and Intadependencies in Industry Portfolios
+Exploiting Inter- and Intradependencies in Industry Portfolios

 A short description for each file: